SachinVarghese/telma/README.md

 ### Evaluate and compare toolkits

-Lets compute evalaution score based on our defined heuristic.
+Let's compute the evaluation score based on our defined heuristic.

 ```python